PMFlow/SpaceTimeUpscaling/README.md

 algorithms to solve problems for reactive transport in natural porous media.
 The CGST averages perform a space-time upscaling of the fine grained concentrations of the reacting chemical species to the spatio-temoral scale of a hypothetic measurement.
 #
-The codes for verification tests of the CGST-GRW method and applications to one-dimensional biodegradation processes in saturated aquifers and variably saturated soils are included in the following folders:
+The codes for verification tests of the CGST-GRW method and applications to one- and two-dimensional biodegradation processes in saturated aquifers and variably saturated soils are included in the following folders:

 #
+## 1D:
 #### Verification
 #
 #### Bimolecular_reactions